Image of a team plotting a strategy

 Pick your Brand Focus and Brand Personality

-As was discussed in identifying your target customers, audience, and market trends, is to determine the specific customer need that you want to focus on.
-Creating a brand promise will save you time and money when you can determine the core group that is most likely going to take interest in your business brand.
+Identifying your target customers, audience, and market trends is key to determining the specific customer need that you want to focus on.
+Creating a brand promise can save you time and money by helping you identify the core group most likely to be interested in your business brand.

 Strategy in brand focus and brand personality